garden-io/garden/docs/k8s-plugins/guides/in-cluster-building.md

 #### Multi-stage caching

 If your `Dockerfile` has multiple stages, you can benefit from `mode=max` caching.
-It is automatically enabled, if your registry is not in our list of unsupported registries.
+It is automatically enabled, if your registry is in our list of supported registries.

-Currently, those are AWS ECR and Google GCR.
-If you are using GCR, you can switch to the Google Artifact Registry, which supports `mode=max`.
+You can find the list of supported registries in [Kubernetes provider configuration guide](../../reference/providers/kubernetes.md#providersclusterbuildkitcache).

 You can also configure a different cache registry for your images.
-That way you can keep using ECR or GCR, while having better cache hit rate with `mode=max`:
+That way you can use `mode=max` to achieve a better cache hit rate, even if your registry does not support `mode=max`.

 ```yaml
 clusterBuildkit: